 They wanted us to talk to their grade 9 teachers for the following year, to explain what had taken place within this project, to tell them what the initial goals were and how they changed, in order that they could continue this work in grade 9 now that they had learnt the fundamental skills!

-At first I was so disappointed.
-I was stuck in an old paradigm despite how many times I had told them the goal was learning, the process was the point.
-I wanted the initial projects, I wanted them to push themselves to produce what we all intended.
-(In my head thank goodness).
-It only lasted for as moment but it was there, all my old paradigms, all my old product before process Old Curriculum ways.
-Then when they talked about the continuing of their learning I saw it.
-They had discovered that learning is not about the grade, not about the product, it’s about mastery, it’s about long-term acquisition and practice of new knowledge so you own that learning, and I was floored.
-Of course these are our goals when teaching, however, I was wearing my old expectations and almost failed to see what it looks like when students actually own their learning, because that is what was truly achieved.
+At first we were so disappointed.
+We were stuck in an old paradigm despite how many times we had told them the goal was learning, the process was the point.
+We wanted the initial projects, We wanted them to push themselves to produce what we all intended.
+(In our heads thank goodness).
+It only lasted for a moment but it was there, all our old paradigms, all our old product before process Old Curriculum ways.
+Then when they talked about the continuing of their learning we saw it.
+They had discovered that learning is not about the grade, not about the product, it’s about mastery, it’s about long-term acquisition and practice of new knowledge so you own that learning, and we were floored.
+Of course these are our goals when teaching, however, we were wearing our old expectations and almost failed to see what it looks like when students actually own their learning, because that is what was truly achieved.

-In the end the students made their Power Points, they presented them to each other and we saw the most diverse goals. the school is making radical changes to the way it sees its students and teachers.
+In the end the students made their Power Points, they presented them to each other and we saw the most diverse goals. the school is beginning to make changes to the way it sees its students and teachers.
 There has been a paradigm shift to actually “knowing” who the teachers are as people, who the students are when they are not inside the building.
 There are new ideas around what learning spaces should look like, and students are asking questions as to how they can make these spaces desirable for all students.
 How can we make them accessible, how can we take down cultural barriers.
-There is work to be done, and I know that next year, many of these students will be at the forefront of that work.

-I have had advice on change throughout this report.
-However, I have a couple of practical pieces I believe people would benifit from.
+We have had advice on change throughout this report.
+However, we have a couple of practical pieces we believe people would benefit from.

 - Assign someone to collect data each day.